simranjitsingh3720/user-management/README.md

 Contributions are welcome!
 If you have any ideas or improvements, please submit a pull request.
 Make sure to follow the coding guidelines.

+To commit make sure, you follow these steps:
+1. git add .
+2. npm run commit
+3. git push

 ## License

 This project is licensed under the TATA AIG Group.